choudharyus/week2-monday3/readme.md

 ### You Do: Model WDI Student (5 / 10:15)

-You're goal is to *pseudo-code* an object literal:
+Your goal is to *pseudo-code* an object literal:

 * In pairs, spend 2 minutes thinking about what attributes a WDI student should have (think of at least 5!).
 * Take 3 minutes to construct your object literal with appropriate key value pairs by drawing it on the table